pingcap/docs/tools/dm-query-status.md

 # Data Migration Query Status

-This document introduces the query result and subtask status of Data Migration (DM) Query Status.
+This document introduces the query result and subtask status of Data Migration (DM).

 ## Query result